Elections in Wales: Police and crime commissioner elections

-Police and crime commissioners were established in England and Wales, replacing the local police authorities, following the Conservative–Liberal Democrat coalition agreement of 2010, with the first Police and crime commissioners elected in 2012.
+Police and crime commissioners (PCCs) were established in England and Wales, replacing the local police authorities, following the Conservative–Liberal Democrat coalition agreement of 2010, with the first PCCs elected in 2012.

+In November 2025, the UK government announced plans to abolish PCCs in 2028, upon the expiry of the terms of office of the PCCs elected in 2024.
+As a consequence, the scheduled 2028 PCC elections would be cancelled; the 2024 PCC elections will therefore likely be the last.